linuxgemini/otpauth-spec-draft/main.md

 # Introduction {#Introduction}

-The otpauth URI is used for easy addition of accounts to TOTP (and/or HOTP) authenticators with various options [@Google.Authenticator.OSS.Wiki.Key.Format].
+The otpauth URI is used for easy addition of accounts to Time-Based One-Time Password (TOTP) and/or HMAC-based One-Time Password (HOTP) authenticators with various options [@Google.Authenticator.OSS.Wiki.Key.Format].

 Although available as a provisional scheme at IANA [@IANA.URISchemes.Prov.otpauth], there are many deviations of the